See our English Curriculum below at Bentley Wood for KS3, KS4 and KS5

 Author: Angela Carter

 For the first two terms of Year 9, students will be developing skills in Speaking and Listening, Reading and Writing.
-In the summer term, they will begin their GCSE course, with a focus on skills for non-fiction and Shakespeare.
+In the summer term, they will begin preparing for their GCSE course, with a focus on skills for non-fiction and Shakespeare.

 Examining Board: Eduqas